randall-frank/heresy-card-builder/README.rst

    pre-commit run --all-files

-flake8, isort, codespell, mypy and black will all be applied.
+flake8, isort, codespell and black will all be applied.

 To run individual hooks, use this command, where ``<hook_id>`` is obtained from from the ``.pre-commit-config.yaml`` file: